avaframe/AvaFrame/docs/DFAnumerics.rst

 :math:`N_{x}-1` rows and columns of square cells (of side length :math:`csz`) and :math:`N_{y}` and :math:`N_{x}` rows and columns of vertices as described in :numref:`rasterGrid`.
 Each cell has a center and four vertices.
-The data read from the raster file is affected to the vertices.
+The data read from the raster file is assigned to the vertices.

 .. _rasterGrid: